theatlasroom/eakigbo/md/cv.md

 ## Work history

 ### Common Code (2016 - Present)
-Working in fast-paced, highly agile agency environment across a range of projects, predominately working on feature builds for new startups, shipping code regularly and working closely with clients in a cross functional team.
+Working in a fast-paced, highly agile agency environment across a range of projects, predominately working on feature builds for new startups, shipping code regularly and working closely with clients in a cross functional team.

 #### Key responsibilities
 * Full stack development (React + Django / NodeJS)